alfallouji/LIVE-CODING/guestbook-app/README.md

         $ cd guestbook-app/setup
         $ chmod +x start.sh

- * Add service to systemd
+ * Add service to systemd (depending on where you have installed the app, you may have to edit paths of the guestbook.service before)

         $ sudo cp guestbook.service /etc/systemd/system/
         $ sudo systemctl daemon-reload